 You’d think dishwashers would be inherently clean, but over time, they often collect food debris, soap residue, and gunk that needs to be wiped away.

 Inside your appliance, dishes are sprayed and sterilized with hot steam to eliminate 99.999% of bacteria and viruses.
-However, it's important to clean your appliance, and LG recommends doing a tub cleaning every 30 cycles to ensure your dishwasher can perform to the best of its ability.
+However, cleaning your appliance is essential, and LG recommends doing a tub cleaning every 30 cycles to ensure your dishwasher can perform to the best of its ability.